eoinlarkin/retro-pc/README.md

 ### META Tags

-Descriptiv meta tags were added to the site headers to optimise the site for SEO purposes.
+Descriptive meta tags were added to the site headers to optimise the site for SEO purposes.

 - <details>
   <summary><strong style="color:skyblue">Meta Tag:</strong></summary>